skalavala/Multi-Room-Audio-Centralized-Audio-for-Home/Manage Raspberry Pis.md

 print("MQTT Return Code: " + str(rc))
 ```

+### Note: If you copy the file, make sure you change MQTT Server IP, Port, Username and Password and any other hard coded stuff.

 ## Running as Service
 To run the python program as a service on Raspberry Pi, you need to create a file  I name this as `raspi-client.service` in `/etc/systemd/system` folder.